sametatabasch/Notices-Duyurular/README.md

 ### 1.2 ###

--Conflict was resolved by admin bar for MP6 plugin
+- Conflict was resolved by admin bar for MP6 plugin

 ### 1.1 ###